Heidemann-Consulting/Team-Intelligence-Platform/docs/tip-phase3-rituals-and-practices.md

 * **Purpose:** To create an evolving knowledge ecosystem that spans team boundaries, using sophisticated relationship mapping (manual, by referencing TIP Document names) and proactive context delivery, all managed within TIP.
 * **Cadence & Format:**
     * **Continuous Automated Capture (Conceptual - Manual in TIP):** Team members are responsible for capturing relevant information (e.g., from communication channels, external research) into new or existing TIP Documents.
 For instance, news research is done manually, and findings are summarized in a TIP Document like `NewsDigest_Topic_YYYY-MM-DD`.
-    * **Weekly Team Curation (30 min):** Team session using `Template_WeeklyTeamCuration_Phase3` (from the [TIP Phase 3 Templates Library](./tip-phase3-templates-library.md)) to create a `WeeklyContextCuration_YYYY-MM-DD_TeamName` TIP Document.
-Review AI-identified health issues (output from a hypothetical `TIP-Workflow-AnalyzeContextHealth-Phase3` run on a manually compiled list of recent key documents).
+    * **Weekly Team Curation (30 min):** Team session using `Template_WeeklyTeamCuration_Phase3` (from the [TIP Phase 3 Templates Library](./tip-phase3-templates-library.md)) to create a `Input_ContextHealthAnalysis_WeeklyContextCuration_YYYY-MM-DD_TeamName` TIP Document.
+Review AI-identified health issues (output from a hypothetical `AnalyzeContextHealth` run on a manually compiled list of recent key documents).
     * **Monthly Cross-Team Alignment (60 min):** Context Stewards from related teams meet.
 Use `Template_MonthlyCrossTeamAlignment_Phase3` to create a `MonthlyCrossTeamAlignment_YYYY-MM_Topic` TIP Document.
-AI (via a `TIP-Workflow-IdentifyBoundaryAreas-Phase3` run on a curated list of TIP Documents from participating teams) might help identify boundary areas and connection points based on shared keywords or referenced document names.
+AI (via a `IdentifyBoundaryAreas` run on a curated list of TIP Documents from participating teams with naming `Input_BoundaryAnalysis_*`) might help identify boundary areas and connection points based on shared keywords or referenced document names.
 * **Participants:** All team members, AI (via specific TIP Workflows), Context Stewards from multiple teams, Knowledge Management specialist.
 * **Process within TIP:**
     1.  **Continuous Evolution:** Team members manually create/update TIP Documents.
-For external data like news, a member researches and creates a TIP Document (e.g., `ExternalInsight_EventName_YYYY-MM-DD`).
+For external data like news, a member researches and creates a TIP Document (e.g., `Input_ContextHealthAnalysis_EventName_YYYY-MM-DD`).
     2.  **Weekly Curation:**
         * Facilitator prepares a list of key TIP Document names created/updated during the week.
-        * (Optional) An Admin-defined `TIP-Workflow-AnalyzeContextHealth-Phase3` is run by a team member using this list (pasted into a temporary input TIP Document).
+        * (Optional) An Admin-defined `AnalyzeContextHealth` is run by a team member using this list (pasted into a temporary input TIP Document).
         * Team reviews the output TIP Document (e.g., `ContextHealthAnalysis_YYYY-MM-DD`) and the `WeeklyContextCuration_YYYY-MM-DD_TeamName` document.
         * Manually map relationships by adding references to other TIP Document names within relevant documents.
     3.  **Monthly Alignment:**
         * Context Stewards prepare a list of key TIP Document names from their respective teams relevant to shared topics.
-        * (Optional) A `TIP-Workflow-IdentifyBoundaryAreas-Phase3` is run by a facilitator using these lists (compiled into an input TIP Document).
+        * (Optional) A `IdentifyBoundaryAreas` is run by a facilitator using these lists (compiled into an input TIP Document).
         * Stewards review the output and collaboratively update the `MonthlyCrossTeamAlignment_YYYY-MM_Topic` TIP Document.
 * **Tools:** Team Intelligence Platform (TIP) for all document creation, editing, versioning, and workflow execution.
 Manual research and compilation into TIP Documents are key.
 * **Artifacts (TIP Documents with consistent naming):**